 - theta [tuple] Tuple (type, value) that defines the parameter point or prior over parameter points at which the cross section is calculated.
 Pass the output of the functions benchmark(), benchmarks(), morphing_point(), morphing_points(), or random_morphing_points(). - nu [tuple or None, optional] Tuple (type, value) that defines the nuisance parameter point or prior over nuisance parameter points at which the cross section is calculated.
 Pass the output of the functions benchmark(), benchmarks(), morphing_point(), morphing_points(), or random_morphing_points().
-Default valuee: None.
+Default value: None.

-- thetas [ndarray] Parameter points with shape (n_thetas, n_parameters) or (n_thetas, n_parameters + n_nuisance_parameters). - xsecs [ndarray] Total cross sections in pb with shape (n_thetas,). - xsec_uncertainties [ndarray] Statistical uncertainties on the total cross sections in pb with shape (n_thetas,). - $sample_test(self, theta, n_samples, nu=None, sample_only_from_closest_benchmark=True, folder=None, filename=None, test_split=0.2, validation_split=0.2, partition='test', n_processes=1, n_eff_forced=None, double_precision=False)$ Extracts evaluation samples $x \sim p(x|theta)$ without any augmented data.
+- thetas [ndarray] Parameter points with shape $(n_thetas, n_parameters)$ or $(n_thetas, n_parameters)$ or $(n_thetas, n_parameters)$. - xsecs [ndarray] Total cross sections in pb with shape (n_thetas,). - xsec_uncertainties [ndarray] Statistical uncertainties on the total cross sections in pb with shape (n_thetas,). - - Extracts evaluation samples $x \sim p(x|theta)$ without any augmented data.

 - theta [tuple] Tuple (type, value) that defines the parameter point or prior over parameter points for the sampling.
 Pass the output of the functions constant_benchmark_theta(), multiple_benchmark_thetas(), constant_morphing_theta(), multiple_morphing_thetas(), or random_morphing_thetas(). - n_samples [int] Total number of events to be drawn. - nu [None or tuple, optional] Tuple (type, value) that defines the nuisance parameter point or prior over parameter points for the sampling.
 Default value: None - sample_only_from_closest_benchmark [bool, optional] If True, only weighted events originally generated from the closest benchmarks are used.
 Default value: True. - folder [str or None] Path to the folder where the resulting samples should be saved (ndarrays in .npy format).
-Default value: None.

-- filename [str or None] Filenames for the resulting samples.
+Default value: None. - filename [str or None] Filenames for the resulting samples.
 A prefix such as 'x' or 'theta0' as well as the extension '.npy' will be added automatically.
 Default value: None. - test_split [float or None, optional] Fraction of events reserved for the evaluation sample (that will not be used for any training samples).
-Default value: 0.2. - switch_train_test_events [bool, optional] If True, this function generates a test sample from the events normally reserved for training samples.
-Default value: False. - n_processes [None or int, optional] If None or larger than 1, MadMiner will use multiprocessing to parallelize the sampling.
+Default value: 0.2. - validation_split [float or None, optional] Fraction of events reserved for testing.
+Default value: 0.2. - partition [{"train", "test", "validation", "all"}, optional] Which event partition to use.
+Default value: "test". - n_processes [None or int, optional] If None or larger than 1, MadMiner will use multiprocessing to parallelize the sampling.
 In this case, n_workers sets the number of jobs running in parallel, and None will use the number of CPUs.
-Default value: 1. - n_eff_forced [float, optional] If not None, MadMiner will require the relative weights of the events to be smaller than 1/n_eff_forced and ignore other events.
+Default value: 1.

+- n_eff_forced [float, optional] If not None, MadMiner will require the relative weights of the events to be smaller than 1/n_eff_forced and ignore other events.
 This can help to reduce statistical effects caused by a small number of events with very large weights obtained by the morphing procedure.
 Default value: None - double_precision [bool, optional] Use double floating-point precision.
 Default value: False